iterative/gatsby-theme-iterative/packages/example/content/docs/command-reference/exp/show.md

 ## Example: Parallel coordinates plot (PCP)

-To generate an interactive parallel coordiantes plot based on the experiments and their parameters:
+To generate an interactive parallel coordinates plot based on the experiments and their parameters:

 ```dvc